sergsagan/phonecatApp/README.md

-# angular-seed — the seed for AngularJS apps
+# angular-phonecatApp — the seed for AngularJS apps